Marx Brothers: 1933–1949: MGM, RKO, and United Artists

-After a short experience at RKO (Room Service, 1938), the Marx Brothers returned to MGM and made three more films: At the Circus (1939), Go West (1940) and The Big Store (1941).
+After one film for RKO, Room Service (1938), the Marx Brothers returned to MGM and made three more films: At the Circus (1939), Go West (1940) and The Big Store (1941).
 Prior to the release of The Big Store the team announced they were retiring from the screen.
-Four years later, however, Chico persuaded his brothers to make two additional films, A Night in Casablanca (1946) and Love Happy (1949), to alleviate his severe gambling debts.
-Both pictures were released by United Artists.
+Four years later, however, Chico persuaded his brothers to make A Night in Casablanca (1946) to alleviate his gambling debts.
+It was the first of two films for United Artists, the second of which, Love Happy (1949), would be the brothers' final film together.
+Originally intended as a solo vehicle for Harpo, Chico, again in need of money, also ended up in the film.
+After being informed that financing for the movie couldn't be obtained unless all three Marx Brothers were in it, Groucho reluctantly agreed to appear as well.